 Jul 1, 2010

 I never had the opportunity to watch Saracen (1989) when it aired on television because in late 80s America, there really wasn’t a market for British shows of this sort (even though the producers of this one seem to have been catering to an American market with the presence of an annoying American co-star).
-If it wasn’t masterpiece enough for Masterpiece Theater (this isn’t) nor mysterious enough for Mystery! (eh, it might have cut muster), then forget about it.
+If it wasn’t masterpiece enough for Masterpiece Theater (this isn’t) nor mysterious enough for Mystery! (eh, it might have passed muster), then forget about it.
 (As we Americans are apparently wont to say.)
 I read about it, though, with great curiosity during the ensuing decades: a Dalton-era British action/adventure series?
 My interest was piqued.
 Now, thanks to Network, I’ve finally had the opportunity to watch Saracen.
 My expectations had been suitably dulled by what I’d read online–and particularly by the comments that my first post about the show’s DVD release inspired.
 With lowered expectations, would the show exceed my wildest dreams?
-Or would it live up to the notoriety?
+Or would it live down to the notoriety?
 Neither, I’m afraid to report.
 It isn’t terrific television, but it isn’t exceedingly bad either.
 It merely exists, and in that existence provides thirteen reasonably entertaining ways to pass the hours and a brief glimpse into the mindset of an era.

 Saracen Systems isn’t a government spy agency; it’s a private international security firm–a proto-Blackwater–from the days when such a firm could be looked upon heroically and wasn’t yet the de rigeur bad guy that it is today for movies like Edge of Darkness and The A-Team.
 The main characters are established quite succinctly in the distinctive–and very 80s– “computer file screen” introduction (complete with glowing green beepy text) present on the first several episodes.
 There’s David Barber, “ex-Irish Guards and SAS.”
 He’s the Brit, played by Christian Burgess.
 “Tom Duffy, US Army Airborne and Delta Force.”
 The token yank (Patrick James Clarke).
 Supporting players include “Alice Kavanagh (pert blonde Ingrid Lacey), ex-Foreign Office and MI6.
 Recruited as Saracen Intelligence Officer 1985.
 Eric Nugent (John Bennett), ex-Metropolitan Police CID and Special Branch.
 Now head of operations, Saracen Systems” and finally, “Patrick Ansell, ex-Grenadier Guards.
 Formed Saracen Systems, Limited in 1982, to provide specialized security services to VIPs, corporations and governments.”
 Colonel Ansell is the boss, and the most compelling character in the series.
 He’s played very ably by Michael Byrne.
 Byrne is one of those actors whose name you might not know, but whose face you definitely do.
 His highest-profile role was probably as the Nazi villain Vogel in Indiana Jones and the Last Crusade (the one who goes over the cliff in a tank, screaming), but he also pops up lots of other places, including as the bald admiral aboard the HMS Bedford in Tomorrow Never Dies.
 (Other genre appearances from the same era include The Saint and The Sum of All Fears.)
 Byrne brings touches to Ansell that elevate the character above the standard “military boss” mold he so easily could have fit into.
 For example, he imbues the Colonel with a charming restlessness.
 This isn’t a man who sits patiently as Nugent reports bad news; instead he manically spins around in his desk chair as he contemplates the gravity of the situation.
 (This habit leads to the most original shot in the pilot, a close up in which Byrne’s head rotates in and out of the frame as he spins.)